 1. Have faith you will meet that person.

-My mom never lies; something in her look communicated safety and faith in the future.
+My mom never lied; something in her look communicated safety and faith in the future.

 So I did.
 I relaxed and enjoyed my single time.

-One day, in the midst of pursuing that enjoyment, I found myself at the weekend-long, lakeside graduation party of a dear friend, feeling the earth move as I shook hands with the man who would become my husband.
+I felt the Earth move as I shook hands with the man who would become my husband.

 2. When you get married, understand you move into a glass house.